VenturaNotes/Knowledge/Computer Science/Data Structures/Margaret M. Fleck/(Home Page) Building Blocks for Theoretical Computer Science by Margaret M. Fleck.md

 - [[Complex statements]]
 - “Very complex statements can be made using combinations of connectives.” ([pdf](zotero://open-pdf/library/items/ESNUMDJL?page=31&annotation=RXF68UNM))
 	- Example
-		- “If it’s below zero or my car does not have gas, then my car won’t start and I can’t go get groceries.”” ([pdf](zotero://open-pdf/library/items/ESNUMDJL?page=31&annotation=2WSH5FLN))
+		- “If it's below zero or my car does not have gas, then my car won't start and I can't go get groceries.”” ([pdf](zotero://open-pdf/library/items/ESNUMDJL?page=31&annotation=2WSH5FLN))
 			- ![[Screenshot 2023-08-19 at 2.12.52 AM.png]]
 - “In particular, you apply the “not” operators first, then the “and” and “or”.
 Then you take the results and do the implication operations.” ([pdf](zotero://open-pdf/library/items/ESNUMDJL?page=32&annotation=SXAASZDM))
 - Truth table for complex statements